-Track Options: Full Immersion and Hybrid
+Track Options: Full Immersion and Dual Language

-The Hollins Abroad Program in Paris is pleased to now offer two different tracks to better serve a wider variety of students.
-As always, our Full Immersion track will remain for students who are familiar with the French language (having taken two years of college level French, or an equivalent) who are interested in studying the culture, history, literature, art and art history, political science in French as well as the French Language.
-Additionally, students who have not studied French extensively, or who have demanding majors outside of the course areas we offer, have the additional option of taking advantage of our new Hybrid Track.
-Typically, a person selecting the hybrid track will take core classes with Hollins, a French language and also a culture course, and then select one or two additional courses from one of our partner institutions in Paris.
+he Hollins Abroad Program in Paris is pleased to offer two different tracks to better serve a wider variety of students.
+As always, our Full Immersion track will remain for students who are familiar with the French language (having taken two years of college level French, or an equivalent) who are interested in studying the culture, history, literature, art and art history, political science in French as well as the French language.
+Additionally, students who have not studied French extensively, or who have demanding majors outside of the course areas we offer, have the additional option of taking advantage of our new dual language track.
+Typically, a person selecting the dual language track will take core classes with Hollins, a French language and also a culture course, and then select one or two additional courses from one of our partner institutions in Paris.
 These additional courses will be taught in English and at this time consist mostly of Business, International Studies, Art History, Fine Arts and Fashion.